darktable-org/dtdocs/content/special-topics/ai/performance-and-troubleshooting.md

 AI denoise and upscale are restoration tasks – the model is inferring plausible output from a training prior.
 Slight color or contrast shifts are possible, especially for images outside the training distribution (extreme ISO, synthetic captures, very wide-gamut scenes).

-If fidelity matters more than aggressive cleanup, stick with the classical [denoise (profiled)](../../../module-reference/processing-modules/denoise-profiled.md) module.
+If fidelity matters more than aggressive cleanup, in e.g. denoising an image, stick with the classical [denoise (profiled)](../../../module-reference/processing-modules/denoise-profiled.md) module.

 # further reading